Skip to Main Content

 Copyright Issues Related to Thesis and Journal Publication

 Research students may come across copyright issues when working on their thesis projects.
-On the one hand, they may include copyright materials in their thesis, such as a quote from a journal article, or an image from a website, or reuse the material from their own journal publication, in which the copyright may have been transferred to the publisher.
+On the one hand, they may include copyright materials in their thesis, such as a quote from a journal article, an image from a website, or the material from their own journal publication, in which the copyright may have been transferred to the publisher.
 On the other hand, students may also wish to publish journal articles that are resulted from the research done in their thesis.
 In either situation, students need to deal with copyright issues.
 Here are some suggestions:

-Reuse Copyrighted Materials in the Thesis
+Reuse Copyrighted Materials in a Thesis

-To reuse copyright materials in the thesis work, the author needs to ensure that specific permission has been obtained from the copyright owner.
+To reuse copyright materials in a thesis work, the author needs to ensure that specific permission has been obtained from the copyright owner.
 However, some exceptions allow reusing copyrighted materials without permission for research or private study purposes, e.g., quoting a short quotation from a journal article in the thesis work.
 Some publishers also allow authors to reuse their own journal articles in part or in full in their thesis work.
 Refer to our guides to learn more about obtaining permission from the copyright owner and fair dealing.

 Note that citing the source of a copyrighted work does not mean that the copyright has been cleared - the author is still required to obtain permission unless the situation can be covered under fair dealing.